 ARLIS/NA welcomes all members to volunteer and serve on one of the many committees and groups, or in a leadership position.
 These committees provide a core service within the society and new member involvement is a vital piece of our growth as an association.

-Questions about the volunteer application form and the appointment process may be directed to Amy Trendler, ARLIS/NA Vice President/President-Elect.
+Questions about the appointment process may be directed to ARLIS/NA's Vice President/President-Elect.

 Monitors governmental activities affecting art libraries and visual resources collections.